remstos/cakephp-gamification/README.md

 If you are already using `CakePlugin::loadAll();`, then this is not necessary.

+You can also find the plugin on Packagist : https://packagist.org/packages/kemcake-wanted33/cakephp-gamification

 ## Use it

 Simply add this to each model you want to be `gamificable`.